exoclime/THOR/README.md

 # THOR
-Open-source atmospheric fluid dynamics solver optimized for GPUs.
+*Atmospheric fluid dynamics solver optimized for GPUs*

 The Exoclime Simulation Platform ([ESP][1]) develops a set of open-source codes for research on exoplanets.
 The three parts of the ESP are